Healthy Homes Assessment Frimley

 Draught Stopping Frimley

-If a draught can be felt from unreasonable gaps or holes that it requirements to be sealed.
+If a draught can be felt through gaps that are too large or holes, it needs to be sealed.

 What are unreasonable gaps and holes?

-Find the complete specifications for the Healthy Homes draught stopping requirements.
+See the full details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections